+'''

 BackupEDGE

 BackupEDGE is currently not installed!

-If you already have BackupEDGE media, please refer to the BackupEDGE incremental update instructions or call tech support for more information.
+If you already have BackupEDGE media, please refer to the

+BackupEDGE incremental update instructions or call tech support

+for more information.

-Hit <Return> to continue...
+Hit <Return> to continue..

+'''

-2) If BackupEDGE is installed and you would like to launch the application, press I and <Return>.
+If BackupEDGE is installed and you would like to launch the application, press 1 and Return>.
 PressureMAP then displays the following:

+'''

 Do You Wish To Launch EdgeMenu?
 Y[es], N[o]

+'''

-3) Type y and press < Return>.
-This response produces the Main Edgemenu Screen (SCREEN 4-53), from which you can perform the Edgemenu functions documented in the product's PDF file.
+Type y and press <Return>.
+This response produces the Main Edgemenu Screen (SCREEN 5-49), from which you can perform the Edgemenu functions documented in the product's PDF file.

-SCREEN 4-53: MAIN EDGEMENU SCREEN
+SCREEN 5-49: MAIN EDGEMENU SCREEN

-4) To exit the Main Edgemenu Screen and return to the PressureMAP system, use the keyboard's up and down arrow keys to highlight [File] located on the command line (near top of screen).
+- 4. To exit the Main Edgemenu Screen and return to the PressureMAP system, use the keyboard's up and down arrow keys to highlight [File] located on the command line (near top of screen).
 Pressure the down arrow key four times to select [eXit], and press <Return>.
-PressureMAP displays:

-5) Press < Return > one more time to return to the BackupEDGE Launch Menu where you can select Q and < Return > to go back to the System Administration Menu.
+PressureMAP displays: - Hit <Return> to continue. - 5.
+Press <Return> one more time to return to the BackupEDGE Launch Menu where you can select Q and <Return> to go back to the System Administration Menu.